 The Audit Committee approves the terms of reference of internal audit (Group Audit) and reviews the effectiveness of the internal audit function.
 In line with leading practice, Group Audit's mission statement and charter requires it to provide independent and reasonable, but not absolute, assurance that the Banking Group's system of risk management, control, and governance processes, as designed and implemented by senior management, are adequate and effective.
 Group Audit reports on the adequacy of the systems of control to the Audit Committee and management, but does not form any part of those systems of control.
-Group Audit is also expected to meet or exceed the Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors.
+Group Audit meets or exceeds the Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors.

 Group Audit has implemented risk-based audit processes.
-Audit work is prioritised and scoped according to an assessment of potential exposure to risks.
-This includes not only financial risks, but operational, technology and strategic risks as well.
-Group Audit works with Group Risk Management to review risk management processes as a whole.
+Audit work is prioritised and scoped according to an assessment of risk exposures, including not only financial risks, but operational, technology and strategic risks as well.

 The work undertaken by Group Audit includes the audit of the Group's system of internal control over its key operations (including overseas branches), review of security and access controls for the Group's key computer systems, review of control processes within and around new products and system enhancements, and review of controls over the monitoring of market, liquidity, and credit risks.
-Group Audit also actively participates in major new systems developments and special projects, to help evaluate risk exposures and to help ensure that proposed compensating internal controls are adequately evaluated on a timely basis.
+Group Audit also participates in major new systems developments and special projects, to help evaluate risk exposures and to help ensure that proposed compensating internal controls are adequately evaluated on a timely basis.
 It also ascertains that the internal controls are adequate to ensure prompt and accurate recording of transactions and proper safeguarding of assets, and that the Bank complies with laws and regulations, adheres to established policies and takes appropriate steps to address control deficiencies.

 The Audit Committee is responsible for the adequacy of the internal audit function, its resources and its standing, and ensures that processes are in place for recommendations raised in internal audit reports to be dealt with in a timely manner and outstanding exceptions or recommendations are closely monitored.
 Group Audit reports functionally to the Audit Committee and administratively to the CEO, and has unfettered access to the Audit Committee, Board and senior management, as well as the right to seek information and explanations.
-Currently, the number of internal audit staff is 112 in the division (and 183 in the Group).
+Currently, the number of internal audit staff is 130 in the division (and 198 in the Group).
 The division is organised into departments that are aligned with the structure of the Bank.
 The Audit Committee approves the appointment and removal of the Head of Group Audit.